 Guest Work Agency comments on legal issues regarding MONA’s fake Picasso’s

-Guest Work Agency Founder and Director Alana Kushnir has spoken to ABC News about the legal issues which may arise from the Picasso replicas displayed at the Museum of Old and New Art – MONA as part of the Ladies Lounge installation by artist Kirsha Kachele.
+Guest Work Agency Founder and Director Alana Kushnir has spoken to ABC News about the legal issues which may arise from the Picasso replicas displayed at the Museum of Old and New Art – MONA as part of the Ladies Lounge installation by artist Kirsha Kaechele.

 The article, titled Faked Picasso ruse another publicity coup for Mona and Kirsha Kaechele, but some are unimpressed explores the ethical and legal implications of the artworks.
 Kaechele admitted the artworks were replicas painted by her and a friend in a blog post titled “Art is Not Truth: Pablo Picasso”, published on the MONA website on 10 July 2024, after receiving enquiries from a journalist and the Picasso Administration, which represents and administers the Picasso Estate, including image reproduction rights.